 Once the title has been accepted, the review authors are encouraged to attend a workshop on protocol development, if they have not already done so.
 Review authors attending this workshop should have accessed the Cochrane Handbook of Systematic Reviews of Interventions and thought about their review question or developed a draft protocol.
 The review authors can then check the draft out of Archie, Cochrane's central server, into Review Manager, the software designed for writing Cochrane systematic reviews.
 The expected date of protocol submission is within six months (or as agreed with the editorial base) from title registration.
 An expected date of completion for the review must be provided.

-The protocol will undergo an internal and external refereeing process.
-Internal refereeing involves feedback from the Information Specialist and the Managing Editor.
+The protocol will undergo an internal and external peer review process.
+Internal review involves feedback from the Information Specialist and the Managing Editor.
 External refereeing involves two content experts, a Statistcal Editor and a Consumer referee.
 This is an open process and comments returned to the editorial base are sent to the Contact Editor for comment and then to the review authors.
 We aim to complete the refereeing process as quickly as possible, ideally within four weeks.
 The Managing Editor will provide a summary of the comments received and ask the author team to make appropriate changes to the protocol.
 The review authors then have three weeks to revise and submit the protocol.
-The final protocol will be proof-read and edited by the Managing Editor and Wiley Copy Editor support, approved by the Co-ordinating Editor, Deputy Co-ordinating Editor and Contact Editor and submitted for inclusion in the ARI Group's Module for publication on the Cochrane Library.
+The final protocol will be proof-read and edited by the Managing Editor and Wiley Copy Editor support, approved by the Co-ordinating Editor, Deputy Co-ordinating Editor and Contact Editor and submitted for publication on the Cochrane Library.
 Permission to publish and declaration of interest forms must be completed by all review authors.

 During the development of the protocol the editorial team will provide methodological advice and technical help.
 Although each review author is encouraged to have their own statistical support on site, the ARI Group's Statistical Editor will also assist review authors with any methodological issues or queries.

-Reviews should be updated every two years from the date last searched.
 Review authors are responsible for scanning the medical literature at least once a year to identify any newly published trials within the scope of their review and to update their review accordingly.
 Review authors are also responsible for replying to any comments that have been received via the Cochrane Library's 'Feedback' facility.
-Any comments received will be summarised by the Feedback Editor who will negotiate with the review authors directly regarding required changes.
+Any comments received will be sent by the Feedback Editor who will negotiate with the review authors directly regarding required changes.
 Updated reviews will be refereed in a manner similar to that described for reviews above if required.
-The ARI Group has adopted the Editorial process guideline as set out in the Cochrane Handbook for Systematic Reviews of Intervention (3.4.7).
+The ARI Group has adopted the Editorial process guideline as set out in the Cochrane Handbook for Systematic Reviews of Intervention.
 After completion of the updating process, the review should be submitted to the editorial team for further processing.
 There is variation across Cochrane Review Groups in policies regarding when and if updated reviews go through the process of full editorial review.
-If an update involves no further analysis or change of results, it may not need to be refereed by referees.
+If an update involves no further analysis or change of results, it may not need to be peer reviewed.

 The review author will receive support from the editorial base when updating the review.
 The Contact Person for a Full Review (i.e. not a Protocol) is eligible to receive a complimentary subscription to the Cochrane Library for approximately two years from when the Full Review is first published or updated.
 The exact expiry date of the subscription is 2.5 years from the date entered in the 'Assessed as Up-to-Date' field in the review.

-If the editorial base recognises that a review has become significantly out-of-date and the responsible review authors do not take any action, the editorial base will either consider transfering responsibility for the review to a new team of review authors or withdraw the review from the Cochrane Library.
-The editorial base may also consider withdrawing a review from publication if it considers it to be outdated.
+If the editorial base recognises that a review has become significantly out-of-date and the responsible review authors do not take any action, the editorial base will either consider transfering responsibility for the review to a new team of review authors.

 Cochrane policy on rejecting reviews